KoltonStarr/Tugboat-MemoryDB-Redis/README.md

 - You must have your AWS CLI configured on your host machine with an IAM role that has the appropriate access to MemoryDB.

 ## Project Overview & File Tour
-Installing and using Redis locally in a Docker container is the easiest way to get started.

-This project uses the [Redis Stack](https://redis.io/docs/install/install-stack/) to fully utilize the Redis Insights UI that comes pre-installed along with several other useful features of Redis.

 The ```/local-data``` directory acts as a mounted volume for the redis server running in a container.
 It essentially acts as a dummy data folder for testing and experimentation.